 Step 2: Weigh Coffee

-Measure 120 grams of coffee, by weight, or 24 level tbsp. by volume.
-We recommend you use a scale, as coffee volume can vary consistently, depending on roast and origin.
+Measure 120 grams of coffee by weight, or 24 level tablespoons by volume.
+Using a scale is recommended, as coffee volume can vary significantly depending on roast and origin, according to the Specialty Coffee Association.

 Step 3: Transfer the Grounds

-Place the coffee grounds in a 34 ounce French press, or larger.
-(If you have a smaller French press, you will need to adjust the recipe.)
+Place the coffee grounds in a 34-ounce French press, or larger.
+The French press, an immersion method, is described by James Hoffmann as forgiving and producing a full-bodied brew.
+(If you have a smaller French press, you will need to adjust the recipe accordingly.)

 Step 4: Add Water and Stir

-Add 720 ml of filtered water in the French press, and stir the slurry to wet all of the coffee grounds.
+Add 720 ml of filtered water to the French press, and stir the mixture to ensure all coffee grounds are thoroughly saturated, as recommended by the Specialty Coffee Association for optimal extraction.

 Step 5: Final Set Up

-Place the plunger in the beaker and push it in just a little, in order to ensure all the grounds are immersed in the slurry.
+Insert the plunger into the beaker and gently press it down slightly to ensure all coffee grounds are fully immersed in the liquid.

 Step 6: Steep for 12 Hours